locnnil/workshop/docs/tutorial/getting-started/refresh/refresh.rst

 If a project contains multiple workspaces, all of them can be refreshed concurrently.
-In case of an error, ``refresh`` will automatically abort the operation and revert all the progress if any of the refresh operations failed.
+In case of an error, ``refresh`` will automatically abort the operation and revert all the progress for all participating workspaces.

 .. note::